wahyu-adi-n/ma-karya/README.md

 # Makarya
 This is a project to connect jobseeker and recruiter.
+"Makarya" in Kawi language means "work".